-This guide is specifically aimed to help new landlords that don’t want to use letting agents and pay their fees (which can often be extortionate!).
+This guide is specifically aimed to help new landlords that want to be self-managing landlords and therefore don’t want to use letting agents and pay their [extortionate] fees.

-All agents do is provide us with is a service which we don’t know enough about to confidently duplicate.
-But when you break it down and walk through the steps, it’s really not that difficult or time-consuming to learn the essentials, which is what my step-by-step guide below will demonstrate.
+All agents do is provide us with is a service which we don’t know enough about to confidently replicate.
+But when you break it down and walk through the steps, it’s really not that difficult or time-consuming to learn the essentials to become a self-managing landlord, which is what my step-by-step guide below will demonstrate.

 Letting Agents charge between 8%-15% of the rental rate for their services.
 They’re expensive.
-Additionally, the landlord has to meet legal obligations, such as acquiring Gas Safety Certificates and Energy Performance Certificates.
-Acquiring those products through a letting agent can be the expensive method because agents usually add their own markup.
-So it quickly becomes easy to see how being a landlord can be expensive when using a Letting Agent.
-However, their fees can be avoided, and that’s simply by taking the letting agent out of the equation.
+Additionally, the landlord has to meet legal obligations, such as acquiring Gas Safety Certificates and Energy Performance Certificates, and getting those products through a letting agent is often the most expensive route.
+So it quickly becomes easy to see how being a landlord can be expensive when using the friendly local Letting Agent.
+The goods news is, their fees can be avoided, and that’s simply by taking the letting agent out of the equation.
 It’s not as difficult as it sounds.

 The information below is a step-by-step guide on how a landlord can independently be a landlord without the aid of a letting agent.